AndreBadur/andrebadur/README.md

 ### Hi there, Guys!!! 👋

-- 🔭 I’m currently working on Synvia Company
+- 🔭 I’m currently looking for work
 - 🌱 I’m currently starting develop and Im really excited
 - 👯 I’m looking to collaborate with everybody
 - 🤔 I’m looking for help with AWS